Tigers vs. Twins Player Props Betting Odds

 Báez Stats

 - Javier Baez has 10 doubles, three triples, five home runs, 12 walks and 37 RBI (65 total hits).
-He's also swiped five bases.
+He has stolen five bases.

 Báez Recent Games